-- food: - clothing; - personal care items (toiletries and hair care products); - general household costs (wear and tear, cleaning, paper supplies, insurance); - spending allowance (minor recreation, toys, magazines, records and gifts); and - gifts to the foster/kinship child and gifts from the foster/kinship child to other family members.
+- spending allowance (minor recreation, toys, magazines, records and gifts); and - gifts to the foster/kinship child and gifts from the foster/kinship child to other family members.

 Some of these categories (e.g. clothing, spending allowance) have minimum amounts that the caregiver is required to allocate from their basic maintenance on a monthly or weekly basis for the child.
 These amounts are outlined in this document under their specific headings.